jcserrano050105/WD-SEATWORK-3--1-/readme.md

 ## Overview

-Project demonstrate the coding of HTMl and CSS in different kinds of headers and footers in addition of animations.
-This is to have hands-on experience in coding and having an actual output.
+For this project, you will demonstrate your coding abilities in HTML and CSS by creating various types of headers and footers, along with implementing animations.
+This hands-on experience will allow you to apply your knowledge of these technologies and produce a tangible output.
+By coding different header and footer designs, and incorporating animations, you will gain practical experience in web development, which can be valuable for your future projects or career.

 ### Key Components
 - Header Animation